ErnSur/ErnSur.github.io/content/post/cheat-sheet-editor/index.md

 ---

 ## Asset Management
-> - Asset - An object imported from project file.
+> **Asset**: An object imported from project file.
 One project file can be imported into many assets, like a png tileset image can be imported into many sprite assets.

 - {{<doc AssetDatabase>}} CRUD for project assets
   - Operates on project relative paths and asset GUIDs